PRTG Manual: Setting up Notifications Based on Libraries: Example

-You can personalize these views and their notifications for your own use.
-Furthermore, you can grant and restrict permission to this view to other PRTG users or PRTG user groups, to give them direct access to some of the information in PRTG.
-By using libraries, you can make your notification management faster, easier, more powerful, and more refined.
+You can personalize these views and their notifications.
+Furthermore, you can grant and restrict permission to this view to other users or user groups to give them direct access to some of the information in PRTG.

 Create a new library:

 - Hover over Libraries in the main menu bar and select Add Library.

 - Give the library a meaningful name and assign it a security context.
-Possibly add some Tags for easier organization.
+Possibly add some tags for organization purposes.

 - Optionally, assign access rights to your predefined user groups.

 - Click Create to create the new library.